peregori/postfarm/README.md

-# HandPost - Local Content Management & Scheduling
+# PostFarm - Local Content Management & Scheduling

 A full-stack local application for generating, editing, and scheduling social media content using local GGUF LLMs with llama.cpp.
-Inspired by LangChain's AgentInbox, HandPost provides a modern interface for content creation and management.
+Inspired by LangChain's AgentInbox, PostFarm provides a modern interface for content creation and management.

 ## Features